frankhale/electron-with-nextjs/README.md

 If you just want to run in dev make sure the 'production' key is set to false and then just run it with `npm run start`

+**NOTE**: Running in development mode is pretty slow to boot.
+This is normal as Next.js is doing it's thing and getting ready to serve the page.
+Running in production mode after doing a build is fast.

 ## Author(s)

 Frank Hale &lt;frankhale@gmail.com&gt;